 Burt Reynolds was supposed to have a stunt double for when he got hit by Brian Bosworth on a touchdown run, but Reynolds insisted on doing it himself, saying "I got one run left in me."
-Bosworth himself was flattered by the whole situation, saying "Who else can say they got run over by Burt Reynolds?"
+Bosworth himself was honored by the whole situation, saying "Who else can say they got run over by Burt Reynolds?"
 Reynolds went through the hit in one take with no injuries, though he had to be helped off the field.

 Michael Papajohn who plays Guard Papajohn, was Adam Sandler's stuntman in The Waterboy (1998), making the hard hits as Bobby Boucher.
 In The Longest Yard, things came full circle as Michael has his own stuntman.

 Five of the six members of the rap group D12 made cameo appearances as convicts playing basketball.
 The missing sixth member is Marshall Mathers who is referenced when Paul is referred to as "Slim Shady".

 The movie was filmed in a closed down part of the New Mexico State Penitentary called "Old Main".
 It was this part of the prison where one of the worst prison riots in U.S. history occurred on 2 February 1980.
 The state offers the building for rent for film purposes.

 Crewe mentions a "tune-up" game in which he states "In college, we'd start every season against Appalachian State or some slack Division II team.
 Kick the living shit out of them."
 Two years after this movie was released, Appalachian State went on to win 3 National Championships in a row in Division IAA as well as defeating then number 5-ranked Michigan in a "tune-up" game.

 Michael Irvin played a practical joke on Bill Romanowski while filming a scene in the locker room.
 Irvin replaced the fake, collapsible locker door that Romanowski head butts with a real, solid locker door.
 This can be seen as an outtake on the DVD.